ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Security Considerations

 {{Section 8.4 of -rats-arch}} discusses how a Verifier stores one or more trust anchors in its trust anchor store.
-The Verifier's trust in an Endorser is expressed via storing a trust anchor for the Endorser.
+A Verifier expresses its trust in an Endorser by storing a trust anchor for that Endorser.
 The binding from an Endorsement to a given Target Environment is done as discussed in {{endorsing-keys}} of this document.

-{{-rats-arch}} (especially Section 3.2 and Section 12) also discusses security considerations around the remote attestation of layers, and sources of appraisal policies.
+{{-rats-arch}} (especially Sections 3.2 and 12) also discusses security considerations around the remote attestation of layers, and sources of appraisal policies.
-{{endorsing-keys}} of this document covers additional considerations in these areas, and {{formats-security}} covers additional considerations around Endorsement formats.
+{{endorsing-keys}} of this document covers additional considerations in these areas, while {{formats-security}} covers additional considerations around Endorsement formats.

+The integrity of public and private key material and the secrecy of private key material must be ensured at all times.
+This includes public keys that identify trusted supply chain actors.
+For more detailed information on protecting Trust Anchors, refer to {{Section 12.4 of -rats-arch}}.

+A Verifier can use cryptographically protected, mutually authenticated secure channels to all its trusted input sources, particularly, Endorsers and Reference Value Providers.
+These links should reach as deep as possible into the Verifier, potentially terminating within the appraisal session context, to avoid man-in-the-middle attacks.
+Minimizing the use of intermediaries is also vital, as each intermediary is another party that might need to be trusted.
+Refer to {{Section 12.2 of -rats-arch}} for information on conceptual message protection.

+# Privacy Considerations

+The privacy considerations regarding conceptual messages, as discussed in {{Section 11 of -rats-arch}}, apply.
+In particular, since Endorsements and Reference Values can contain personally identifiable information (PII) about a large number of devices, strong confidentiality protection is required at the time of conveyance.

+Utilizing the public part of an asymmetric key pair that is used for Evidence generation to identify an Attesting Environment raises privacy considerations that must be carefully considered.

 # IANA Considerations